keepsake journal

 A practical, research-backed guide to using Arthur Aron's 36 questions to reconnect with partners, friends, and family.

 The internet loves to say “ask these 36 questions and you’ll fall in love.”
-The truth is sweeter: Dr. Arthur Aron’s famous experiment shows that when two people trade honest stories in a safe structure, closeness grows quickly.
+These 36 questions to fall in love are rooted in a real experiment.
+The truth is sweeter: Dr. Arthur Aron’s famous study shows that when two people trade honest stories in a safe structure, closeness grows quickly.
 That makes the 36 questions perfect for a Keepsake storytelling session - whether you’re rekindling a long marriage, starting something new, or strengthening the bond between parent and adult child.

 This guide breaks down the original research, explains why the format works, and gives you a step-by-step plan for hosting your own “Questions of Love” night at home.
 You’ll also find printable prompts, adaptations for different relationships, and ideas for preserving the stories you uncover with Keepsake.
 If you prefer to print and shuffle the prompts, download the Questions of Love printable deck.